simudream/konfig/README.md

 * Able to download blank project from remote URL.

+* Able to loop through all roles and execute the one that matches.

+* base classes are able to fetch tags from EC2 instance tags api.

 * Flesh out the users logic & add tests.

 * Change ResourceD slogan to: Toolkit of a Happy DevOps